SERE: Exploring Feature Self-relation for Self-supervised Transformer: Related Work

 \subsection{Property of Vision Transformer}

-Recent works have shown that the remarkable success of ViTs on many vision tasks~\cite{liu2021Swin,carion2020end,cheng2021maskformer} relay on their strong ability of modeling relations among pixels.
-Dosovitskiy \etal~\cite{dosovitskiy2020vit} and Kim \etal~\cite{Kim_2021_CVPR} find that the attention attends to semantically relevant regions of images.
-Raghu \etal\cite{raghu2021do} reveal the representations of ViTs preserve strong spatial information even in the deep layer.
-They also observe that pixels in ViTs have strong connections with regions that share similar semantics.
-Caron \etal~\cite{caron2021emerging} find that self-supervised ViTs capture more explicit semantic region compared to supervised ViTs.
-These observations indicate that ViTs have the strong ability to model relations, which is quite different from the pattern matching mechanisms of CNNs.
-In this work, we propose to enhance such ability by explicitly using pixel-level and channel-level feature self-relations for self-supervised learning.
+Recent works have shown that the remarkable success of ViT on many vision tasks~\cite{liu2021Swin,carion2020end,cheng2021maskformer} relies on their strong ability to model spatial relations.
+Dosovitskiy \etal~\cite{dosovitskiy2020vit} and Kim \etal~\cite{Kim_2021_CVPR} find that attention attends to semantically relevant regions of images.
+Raghu \etal\cite{raghu2021do} reveal the representations of ViT preserve strong spatial information even in the deep layer.
+They also observe that patches in ViT have strong connections to regions with similar semantics.
+Caron \etal~\cite{caron2021emerging} find that self-supervised ViT captures more explicit semantic regions than supervised ViT.
+These observations indicate that ViT has a strong ability to model relations, which is quite different from the pattern-matching mechanisms of CNNs.
+In this work, we propose to enhance such ability by explicitly using spatial and channel feature self-relations for self-supervised learning.